Jerby-Lab/Immunomodulators_PertrubSeq/README.md

 2. Change the setup.R code to include the path to the data, input, and output directories
 3. Source setup.R with the required R pacakges
 4. Run main.R

+The "Figures" folder provided here includes the figures that this code will regenerate.